New Rules for Real Estate Agencies and Private Realtors in Montenegro

 Design: Dark background, capital letters.

-Office equipment:
+Office technical equipment:

 3. Public Register of Intermediaries (Registar posrednika)

-The Register will include:
+The Register will list:

-Information about founders and beneficial owners.
+Information on founders and beneficial owners.

-Important: Information about any imposed fines and bans on conducting business will also be public.
+Important: Information about any fines imposed and bans on conducting business will also be public.

-4. Strict record-keeping and document retention (Evidencija)
+4. Strict record-keeping and document storage (Evidencija)

 Retention periods: